shossain/AlpacaDataCleaned/README.md

-# Alpaca dataset with Claude
+# Instruction dataset with Claude
 We used Anthropic's Claude API to generate datasets for instruction tuning.

 ## Why Claude